 Dr. Donald Thorner graduated M.D. from the University of Western Ontario in 1952.
 He married Helen Laing in Wallaceburg, in August of 1952.
-She is the daughter of Mr. and Mrs. William Laing.
+She is the daughter of William T. Laing and the former Mignon Petrie.
 After their marriage Mrs. Thorner resumed her studies at the University of Western Ontario and Dr. Thorner returned to London to complete his internship at St. Joseph’s Hospital in London.
 Mrs. Thorner graduated B.Scn in 1953.

 Dr. Thorner returned to his hometown of Wallaceburg and opened a medical practice.
 Dr. and Mrs. Thorner had two sons, Alan and William and 2 daughters, Alison and Erin.